Legal thriller: Contemporary themes and language in legal thriller television

-As American shows dominate the legal thriller genre, the characteristic of legal language has emerged.
-In the American legal drama, Suits, the character, Harvey mentions the term, “subpoena” consistently.
-The legal language, commonly French and Latin expressions is central to courtroom proceedings in legal thriller television.
-There is also other legal language used in the show including terminology such as “affidavit”, “plaintiff”, “defendant”, “malfeasance” and “in lieu”.

-How To Get Away with Murder is an American television series, categorised in the genre of legal thriller.
-In the courtroom proceedings of Episode 1: Pilot found within the List of How to Get Away with Murder episodes, legal language such as the term, “mens rea” is utilised.
-The television series features a legal professional as the leading teacher and a group of law students who devise tactics to combat a range of criminal cases and murder mysteries.
-There is a difficulty for characters to balance personal life and professional success as women, people of color and marginalised individuals in legal thriller television shows.

-Other legal thriller television in America also consisted of the show The Defenders (1961 TV series).
-Social justice themes were prevalent within this show and police procedural elements in subsequent shows such as Arrest and Trial.
-The development of these television shows led to the famous 1990's T.V show creation, Law & Order.
-There were different categories of legal thriller shows also developed such as courtroom drama, ensemble shows and police, detective dramas.
-The characters in these shows displayed ardent personality traits when investigating and dealing with complex legal issues of the justice system.

-Australian legal thriller shows developed in the 1980s and 1990s are classed into categories of adjudication and punishment The television shows concerning adjudication and punishment consist of the soap opera, Carson's Law and SeaChange.
+Australian legal thriller shows developed in the 1980s and 1990s covered both adjudication and punishment.
+The television shows concerning adjudication and punishment consist of the soap opera, Carson's Law and SeaChange.
 Both shows feature female lawyers who experience prejudice from males in their legal careers.

-There are thematic ideas of justice and equality associated with the female lawyer protagonist's fight for change to break the glass ceiling.
+Thematic ideas of justice and equality are associated with the female lawyer protagonist's fight for change to break the glass ceiling.
 The inequality of men and women prevalent in the set time of the 1920s contribute to these themes present.
-In 2014, Australian legal thrillers developed were limited, compared to previous years that are tabulated with “45%”.
+In 2014, Australian legal thrillers developed were limited, compared to previous years that are tabulated with "45%".

-In Britain, the most dominant form of legal thriller show is in the category of police and detective shows.
+In Britain, the most dominant form of legal thrillers are police and detective shows.
 Examples of these include the Dixon of Dock Green and The Sweeney.
 Women also played a role in these television shows as evident in Juliet Bravo and C.A.T.S.
 Eyes.
-Courtroom drama in Britain featured the series Justice (1971 TV series) as a prominent show, where the courtroom drama played a big role in its characteristic of the legal thriller.
+Courtroom drama in Britain featured the series Justice as a prominent show, where the courtroom drama played a big role in its characteristic of the legal thriller.
 As Britain has three legal systems, this distinction was made apparent in the television shows, also highlighting barristers and advocates in wigs as part of the show.